per-andersen/membermocker/readme.md

 - 🌎 Can create membership data for most of the world
 - 🚀 Easy-to-use API and web interface

+## Quick Start

+See [OLLAMA.md](OLLAMA.md) for detailed instructions on setting up the Ollama connection, which is required for member data generation.

 ## Technologies Used

 ### Frontend